 - Funnel with four paper strainers/filters for leftover resin

 - Small Allen key for the vat screws

 - Sample print of the test ring (though already broken when we received it)

 The scraper is a must during print removal, as the hardened resin is still a bit soft before the curing phase in post-processing.
 Therefore, touching and removing the object by hand can damage it.
-Actually, for one of our test ring prints we didn’t use the scraper; even while having applied very little pressure to remove it, there is a visible finger dent on the ring.
+Actually, we didn’t use the scraper for one of our test ring prints; even while having applied very little pressure to remove it, there is a visible finger dent on the ring.

-PrintFlow software for network 3D printing and the touchscreen’s interface are pretty intuitive and user-friendly.
-It is said to be functional on Windows, Linux and Mac, but it didn’t work on our MacBooks.
+PrintFlow software for network 3D printing and the touchscreen’s interface is pretty intuitive and user-friendly.
+It is said to be functional on Windows, Linux, and Mac, but it didn’t work on our MacBooks.
 A PrintFlow window opens for a few seconds and then closes by itself.